Aceinna/python-mtlt/README.md

 sudo ifconfig can0 txqueuelen 1000

 ```
+4. Download .env file and place into root folder.
+5. File can be uploaded to cloud by pressing "q" and "enter", anytime in the operation.
+User may have to terminate the file again after sending it to the cloud as it will be still recording the data on local.

 - For GPS through CANBUS
 1. Uncomment my_can.read_gps_2() function and comment the rest and the script by
 ```